Rollins School of Public Health | Faculty Profile

 Jointly Appointed, Epidemiology

 Robert Bednarczyk's primary appointment is in the Hubert Department of Global Health, with a joint appointment in the Department of Epidemiology.
-His work on human papillomavirus (HPV) vaccine has led to his affiliations with both the Emory Vaccine Center and the Cancer Prevention and Control Program of the Winship Cancer Institute.
+His work on human papillomavirus (HPV) vaccine has led to his faculty affiliations with both the Emory Vaccine Center and the Cancer Prevention and Control Program of the Winship Cancer Institute.
 Originally trained as a biochemist, he worked as a chemist and a laboratory systems validation specialist for seven years before going to graduate school to study epidemiology.
-His research focus is on adolescent and adult vaccination, particularly in addressing issues of vaccine hesitancy around HPV vaccination.
-He has extensive experience working with large databases (e.g. managed care organization data; National Immunization Survey data) and also conducts qualitative research to provide a framework for developing and evaluating interventions to increase vaccine acceptance.
+His research focus is on disease prevention through vaccination, with an emphasis on thematic areas of vaccine uptake, vaccine hesitance, and novel outreach to improve vaccine confidence and uptake.
+While working primarily in the areas of adolescent and adult vaccination, particularly around HPV vaccination, he does study vaccines across the lifespan.
+Methodologically, Dr. Bednarczyk works in a wide variety of areas, including extensive experience working with large databases (e.g. managed care organization data; National Immunization Survey data; immunization registry data); designing, implementing, and analyzing clinical trial data; and primary data collection for exploratory and explanatory purposes through both quantitative surveys and qualitiative research methods.

 Contact Information